Proven Tips for Controlling Scope Creep in Project Management

 Step 5 – Update Tools and Documentation

 Adjust the management tools and documents to reflect approved changes.
-Update task assignments and the timeline to keep the team aligned to ensure that the entire team knows what’s changed, preventing confusion.
+Update task assignments and the timeline to keep the team aligned.
+By updating your tools and files, it ensures that the entire team knows what’s changed, preventing confusion.

 Step 6 – Communicate with Your Team